fscorrupt/awesome-stars/README.md

 ## PowerShell

+- [mzmaili/DSRegTool](https://github.com/mzmaili/DSRegTool) - DSRegTool PowerShell is a comprehensive tool that performs more than 30 different tests that help you to identify and fix the most common device registration issues for all join types.
+- [maurice-daly/DriverAutomationTool](https://github.com/maurice-daly/DriverAutomationTool) - Home of the Driver Automation Tool
 - [microsoft/PowerStig](https://github.com/microsoft/PowerStig) - STIG Automation
 - [GruberMarkus/Export-RecipientPermissions](https://github.com/GruberMarkus/Export-RecipientPermissions) - Document, filter and compare Exchange permissions: Mailbox access rights, mailbox folder permissions, public folder permissions, send as, send on behalf, managed by, linked master accounts, forwarders
 - [pester/Pester](https://github.com/pester/Pester) - Pester is the ubiquitous test and mock framework for PowerShell.